gimploo/GetBack/README.md

     - [x] Implement movement for the model
     - [x] Implement a camera that follows the modal
     - [ ] Include player rotation over mouse movement

 - [ ] Helper UI in debug mode
     - [x] A system to see where cameras are in world space for easy debug
     - [x] Line drawing capabilities to know where vectors are pointing to
     - [ ] Axis visual indicators on the top right cornor of the screen
+    - [ ] Have mouse scroll to move the worldview camera in debug view

+- [ ] Setup ECS for 3d (use existing implemented setup)
+    - [ ] Have each object in the scene have a vectors visually represented
     - [ ] Setup lighting

+- [ ] Render terrain for the player to walk in non debug mode

 - [ ] Design a GUI library (good one)
     - [ ] Object selection with translation and rotation

 - [ ] Arena allocator for better memory lookup

 - [ ] Setup Debug view of the bones and weights for models

 ## Bugs
-- [ ] Poggen: Relative paths doesnt work with ASSIMP, (possible fix is to write a wrapper around on how filepath are given to functions)
+- [x] Poggen: Relative paths doesnt work with ASSIMP, (possible fix is to write a wrapper around on how filepath are given to functions)